What is Monte Carlo Simulation in Trading?

 Monte Carlo simulation is a mathematical technique that uses random sampling to solve problems that might be deterministic in principle.
 In trading, it tests your strategy by running the same trades thousands of times under different conditions to see all possible outcomes.

-Uses randomness to test different scenarios - like shuffling a deck of cards thousands of different ways
+Uses randomness to test different scenarios - like shuffling a deck thousands of ways

-Monte Carlo methods were developed by mathematicians working on the Manhattan Project in the 1940s.
+Academic Foundation: Monte Carlo methods were developed by mathematicians working on the Manhattan Project in the 1940s.
 Today, they're used across physics, economics, engineering, and finance for complex risk analysis.
-In trading, academic research shows that Monte Carlo simulation helps identify overfitted strategies and provides more realistic performance expectations than single backtests alone.

 Think of it Like a Casino Game